-- Extinguish all smoking materials and any open flames before fueling your vehicle. - Always turn off the vehicle before fueling.

-immediately apparent.
-The toxic effects of fuel may not be visible for
+- Extinguish all smoking materials and any open flames before fueling your vehicle. - Always turn off the vehicle before fueling. - Automotive fuels can be harmful or fatal if swallowed.
+Fuel such as gasoline is highly toxic and if swallowed can cause death or permanent injury.
+If fuel is swallowed, call a physician immediately, even if no symptoms are immediately apparent.
+The toxic effects of fuel may not be visible for hours.